peidong-hu/org.bigtester.selenium.demo/README.md

 # Demo of Selenium API Usage

 Project is to demo how to use Selenium API to monitor and display the BTC and its converted USD amount on the same web page.
+This program execution video recording can be found here, https://drive.google.com/drive/u/0/folders/1GE2C8T_9jwCEn6Ttqk8b86KGxRjdwraJ

 ## Getting Started